 This easy homemade spaghetti sauce with fresh tomatoes is simply one of the best sauces I have ever made.
-Perfect for using up all those tomatoes coming out of your garden!
+Perfect for using up all those tomatoes coming out of your garden for tomato season!

-During the month of August, everyone and their brother starts giving me their tomatoes.
-I think they know we eat a lot of them, but in reality, I don't.
-I mainly eat them on sandwiches with my homemade pimento cheese and on salads.
+During the month of August, everyone and their brother started giving me their tomatoes.
+I also like buying a lot of tomatoes from the farmers market.
+So many great heirlooms out there and they are my favorite to eat.
+They are great on sandwiches with my homemade pimento cheese and on salads.

 So, what do I do with all the fresh tomatoes everyone gives me?
-I taught myself how to make homemade spaghetti sauce from scratch.
+I taught myself how to make this easy recipe for homemade spaghetti sauce from scratch.
+It uses all fresh ingredients and fresh produce and is a great way to use up any tomatoes that are getting over-ripe.

-This spaghetti sauce is super easy to make and tastes better than any store-bought sauce you will buy.
-It is a rich hearty sauce.
+This spaghetti sauce is super easy to make and tastes better than any store-bought tomato sauce you will buy.
+It is a rich hearty sauce made with fresh basil and all kinds of fresh herbs.
+I even use this sauce as a pizza sauce.

-The best part is that you can make a huge batch of this and freeze it for the winter as well.
+The best part is that you can make a huge batch of this and freeze it in an airtight container for the winter as well.
+I use these freezer containers for all my sauces and soups.
 I use these freezer containers for all my sauces and soups.

-How to Make Homemade Spaghetti Sauce with Fresh Tomatoes
+How to Make This Homemade Spaghetti Sauce Recipe

-Start by slicing up all your tomatoes, onions, and garlic.
-Place on a sheet pan and roast in the oven for 25-30 minutes at 350 degrees.
+Start by adding chopped tomatoes, onions, and cloves of garlic.
+Place on a sheet pan, toss with extra virgin olive oil, and roast in the oven for 25-30 minutes at 350 degrees.

-Place everything in your food processer and pulse a few times to get it all incorporated.
-If you want a smoother sauce, continue pulsing until everything has been chopped up fine.
+Transfer the fresh veggies to a food processor with a slotted spoon and pulse a few times to get it all incorporated.
+If you want a smooth sauce, continue pulsing until everything has been chopped up fine.
+You can also use an immersion blender if you do not have a food processor.